-There is evidence that firms tends to issue equity or redeem their convertible debts when the float is low.
-The paper follows through showing that firms have strong incentives for manipulating the stock price via its float.
+There is strong evidence that firms tend to issue equity or redeem their convertible debts when the float is low.
+After all, they want the highest price they can get for their shares.

 Insider activity is also one of the factors influencing the float.
 For example, insiders who usually own options can choose to exercise their option.
 This can also influence the float.
 However, for this to occur there needs to be a significant amount of option exercises.

 Typically, you can see the float changing when there are some big changes.
 The trigger for the changes to the float can be due to the fundamental drivers such as news events or company reports and rumors.

 As you might expect by now, there are pros and cons when it comes to trading stocks with a low float.
 For a more in depth look, be sure to check out our post on Float Rotation.

 Let’s talk about the upside first!

 Despite the inherent risks, traders can find an occasional good trade with tremendous upside potential in low float stocks.
-One of the important things is to look for liquidity.
+One of the important things to look for is liquidity.

 Low float stocks can be very risky to hold because they can have violent moves in either direction.
 With so few shares available to trade, the impact on supply and demand can be significant.